Health Law Practice Clinic

 During weekly rounds meetings, students discuss the work they are doing in their placements.
 These discussions provide an opportunity for students to collaborate and generate alternative approaches to particular legal problems and consider related ethical and professional responsibility issues.

 Health law is a growing area of practice.
-Graduates of the Health Law Concentration are currently working in government agencies that oversee the delivery of care, public-interest organizations that protect the health care rights of vulnerable populations (such as the poor, elderly, disabled and people with HIV), private law firms, hospital general counsel offices and in judicial clerkships.
+Graduates of the Health Law Practice Clinic are currently working in government agencies that oversee the delivery of care, public-interest organizations that protect the health care rights of vulnerable populations (such as the poor, elderly, disabled and people with HIV), private law firms, hospital general counsel offices and in judicial clerkships.
 Law school graduates with training in health law have the opportunity to work in a wide variety of settings that emphasize trial and appellate litigation, transactional work, regulatory compliance, or policy and legislative advocacy.